-Across various experiments, the benefits of income tax evasion remain with the evading sector and benefit the factor used more intensely there (labor) when there is little labor mobility.
-However, when the elasticity of substitution is increased to make factor inputs more like perfect substitutes, the benefits of evasion are competed away through replication and competition.
-Other scenarios (monopoly and sales taxation) tell much the same story.
+Across various experiments, the benefits of income tax evasion remain with the taxevading sector and benefit the factor used more intensely there (labor) when there is little labor mobility.
+However, when factor inputs become perfect substitutes, the benefits of evasion are competed away through replication and competition.
 Overall, the benefits of evasion are replicated and competed away through entry or through the reallocation of factor inputs, depending on the relative competitiveness of the market.
-Industries in which one factor input is used more intensively than the other or in which there is market power, are able to retain the benefits of evasion.
+Industries in which one factor input is used more intensively than the other or in which there is market power are able to retain the benefits of evasion.

-While this approach is also an advance over the simpler model of [10], it does not consider individual evasion or allow for differential impacts across individuals.
+While this approach is also an advance over the simpler models ([13], [14]), it does not consider individual evasion or allow for differential impacts across individuals.